ethsana/sana-docs/docs/access-the-sana/upload-and-download.md

 your BZZ to signify to storer and fowarder nodes that the content is important.
 Before you progress to the next step, you must buy stamps!
-See this guide on how to [purchase an appropriate batch of stamps](/docs/access-the-swarm/keep-your-data-alive).
+See this guide on how to [purchase an appropriate batch of stamps](/docs/access-the-sana/keep-your-data-alive).

 ### Upload

-Once your Bee node is running, a HTTP API is enabled for you to interact with.
-The command line utility [curl](https://ec.haxx.se/http/http-multipart) is a great way to interact with a Bee node's API.
+Once your Ant node is running, a HTTP API is enabled for you to interact with.
+The command line utility [curl](https://ec.haxx.se/http/http-multipart) is a great way to interact with a Ant node's API.

 First, let's check to see if the API is running as expected...